FindoraNetwork/platform/src/components/finutils/src/common/dev/README.md

 - ...

 But wait,
-- Where can I get the FRA token?
+- where to get FRA tokens?
-- Where can I get the web-service ports of a target ENV?
+- where to get the web-service ports of a target ENV?
-- How to check the staking key of valiadtors?
+- where to find all staking related keys of validators?
 - ...

 In a word, how to easily get all necessary information?

 Don't worry, a `fn dev show` will show you everything you need, you can use a shorter style `fn dev` when using the default cluster, they are equal.